spoonapps/docs/doc/examples/dotNet/a_containerize_dotNet.md

 ### Integrate with MSBuild

-The Spoon CLI is accessible from any command prompt on the installed system and can be integrated into MSBuild or any other build system just like a native Windows utility.
+The Spoon command-line interface is accessible from any command prompt on the installed system and can be integrated into MSBuild or any other build system just like a native Windows utility.

 In this section, we'll show you how you can set up Spoon to automatically rebuild a project's image each time your project is rebuilt.
 In this tutorial, we'll be using Visual Studio/MSBuild, though similar principles could be applied to any other IDE or build system.